Old Trafford Cricket Ground: Redevelopment 2003–2023

 The Old Trafford Lodge opened in 1999; however, it has been since demolished and replaced by the Hilton Garden Inn Emirates Old Trafford.
 It is a Hilton Garden Inn 150-bedroom hotel for Hilton Worldwide.
-It completed in July 2017.
+It completed its first phase in July 2017.
+In 2023, an extension was built to the hotel replacing the demolished Red Rose Suite.
+It was completed in time for the 2023 Ashes series.

 Uses

 Cricket

 The ground is used heavily throughout the summer as the base of Lancashire County Cricket Club, with other home games being played at Stanley Park, Blackpool, Birkdale in Southport and at Aigburth in Liverpool.
 Until 2008, Old Trafford commonly hosted a Test match each year; none were hosted in 2009, 2011 or 2012 due to sub-standard facilities, although following redevelopment, Old Trafford hosted an Ashes Test in 2013, and further Tests in 2014 and 2016.
 One Day Internationals and/or International Twenty20s continue to be hosted every year.

-In Tests, the highest team score posted here is 656/8 dec by Australia against England on 23 July 1964.
-The leading run scorers here are Denis Compton (818 runs), Mike Atherton (729 runs) and Alec Stewart (704 runs).
-The leading wicket takers are Alec Bedser (51 wickets), James Anderson (28 wickets) and Jim Laker (27 wickets).

 In ODIs, the highest team score posted here is 397/6 by England against Afghanistan on 18 June 2019.
-The leading run scorers here are Graham Gooch (405 runs), Eoin Morgan (368 runs), and Allan Lamb (341 runs).
-The leading wicket takers are Bob Willis (15 wickets), James Anderson (14 wickets) and Darren Gough (13 wickets).
+The leading run scorers here are Eoin Morgan (456 runs), Jonny Bairstow (453 runs) and Graham Gooch (405 runs).
+The leading wicket takers are Bob Willis and Adil Rashid (15 wickets each) and James Anderson (14 wickets).